-To achieve these objectives, you should consistently engage with the required work (including lectures, reading activities, and participation exercises), and complete the assignments.
+To achieve the objectives, you should consistently engage with the required work and complete the assignments.
 You should also contact the instructor or TA if you have questions or concerns, as this will allow us support you in a timely and effective manner.
-We will assess your achievement of course objectives based on your work on course assignments.
+We will assess your achievement of course objectives based on your work on course assignments, outlined below.